FOREX-Higher yields drive dollar to 3-week high vs yen

 "Less dovish expectations on the ECB are helping diminish some of the pressure on long-end yields in the U.S. too and that is having more influence on the dollar against some of the higher yielders and dollar yen."

-By 1138 GMT, the dollar was trading 0.2 percent higher at 114.61 yen.
-The index of its broader strength against a basket of currencies was roughly steady just above 102.
+The dollar was also marginally higher at $1.0547 per euro and traded above 102 on the index against a basket of currencies used to measure its broader strength.

-The ECB is set to keep policy on hold on Thursday as it casts a cautious eye ahead to high-risk elections in the Netherlands and France during an upsurge in populist, anti-establishment sentiment.
+The European Central Bank is set to keep monetary policy on hold on Thursday as it casts a cautious eye ahead to high-risk elections in the Netherlands and France during an upsurge in populist, anti-establishment sentiment.

-But there is growing speculation in markets that improving growth and rising inflation will allow it to begin to take a step backwards later this year from the emergency stimulus for the economy that has dominated since the 2008 financial crash.
+But there is growing speculation in markets that improving growth and rising inflation will allow it to begin to withdraw its emergency stimulus for the economy at the end of this year.

 A German banking association said that the bank should begin on Thursday to prepare the ground for an exit from its ultra-loose monetary policy.